ptqa/lido-tasks/README.md

 Molecule will create virtual machines using Vagrant, apply Ansible roles and playbooks, and then run tests to verify the configuration.

-## Contributing

-Contributions are welcome!
-If you find any issues or want to improve this project, please open an issue or submit a pull request.
-For more information, refer to the [contribution guidelines](CONTRIBUTING.md).

 ## License

 This project is licensed under the [MIT License](LICENSE).
 Feel free to use and modify it for your own purposes.